Cookie Consent by Free Privacy Policy Generator website

 All children and young people are supported by a Qualified Teacher of the Deaf (TOD), as well as specialist Teaching Assistants.

-We support children and young people in line with their chosen communication method, including speech or sign language.
+We support children and young people in line with their chosen communication method, e.g. speech and/or sign language.

-We provide support and advice on listening and language development, use of assistive listening technology, creating good listening environments and assistive listening technology.
+We provide support and advice on listening and language development, use of assistive listening technology (hearing aids, cochlear implants), creating good listening environments and other assistive listening technology such as radio aids.

-In addition, we provide support for the social and emotional wellbeing of the child or young person.
-We aim to provide peer group activities to support the social and emotional wellbeing of the child, including opportunities to meet other deaf young people and deaf role models.
+In addition, we support the social and emotional wellbeing of the child or young person through the offer of peer group and deaf model activities or by signposting to local and national peer group and deaf role model activities.

 Our TODs signpost the children and their families to other voluntary bodies, to access social activities, information and events, such as Lollipop and the National Deaf Children’s Society (NDCS).